kmalkenneth/monilet/README.md

 [![Full Code](https://raw.github.com/kmal-kenneth/monilet/master/data/badge.png)](https://gitlab.com/kmal-kenneth/monilet)

-See percentage of use your CPU and Alse percentage used memory, amount of memory used and total memory.
+See percentage of use your CPU and number of cores.
+Also percentage used memory, amount of memory used and total memory.

 ![Monilet Screenshot](https://raw.github.com/kmal-kenneth/monilet/master/data/screenshot.png)